-Monday through Thursday, 4:15 to 5:35 must be reserved for regular rehearsals, although some weeks sectionals will reduce the amount of time spent in rehearsal, and there will be occasional extra rehearsals just before concerts.
-If you have a lab conflict during these times, please contact the director, Robert K. Greenlee, about your attendance options; it is still possible to sing in Chamber Choir if you have a lab conflict.
+Monday through Thursday, 4:15 to 5:35 must be reserved for regular rehearsals, although most weeks sectionals will reduce the amount of time spent in rehearsal, and there will be occasional extra rehearsals just before concerts.
+If you have a lab conflict during these times, please contact the director, Robert Greenlee (email@example.com), about your attendance options; it is still possible to sing in Chamber Choir if you have a lab conflict.

 Prof. Robert K. Greenlee, director